troglobit/troglobit.github.io/_posts/2017-01-15-wolfenstein-3d-on-retropie.markdown

     sudo apt install libsdl*-dev

-Now, build the game:
+You may need to edit the file `version.h`, depending on what version of the original game you have.
+When done, build the game:

-    PREFIX=/usr make
+    make

-To start the game in RetroPie (Emulation Station), create the following
+To start Wolfenstein in RetroPie (Emulation Station), create the following script and it will appear in the Ports section, like
-script:
+Minecraft:

     cd ~/RetroPie/roms/ports
     vim Wolfenstein-3D.sh